-The circle inside of the circle depiction of the believer as depicted in Lesson 1-4
+The circle inside of the circle depiction of the believer from Lesson 1-4

-By this time the mentee should understand the concept of Abiding.
-So it should make sense as you disciple, to apply the concept of Abiding to the believer being a Temple.
+Note: By this time, the mentee should understand the concept of Abiding.
+So, it should make sense as you disciple, to apply the concept of Abiding to the believer being a Temple.

 The left-hand column represents walking with the Holy Spirit or abiding in Christ and walking in His life.

 The right-hand column represents a believer who is out of fellowship with the Holy Spirit, relying on their human nature, walking in spiritual darkness and allowing the human nature to rein in their life.

 When there is unconfessed sin it is like putting up the veil between the Holy of Holies and the Holy Place.
 It doesn't affect our salvation because the Holy Spirit is still there and He is the guarantee of our salvation.
 But, it does affect our fellowship or abiding and our availability and usefulness to the Holy Spirit so that He can produce His fruit through our lives.